 where the numbers $E_{\Lambda, j}$ can be chosen to be the vacuum expectation values of $T_{\Lambda, j}$ with $P=0$.
 These numbers arise naturally in the formal perturbation series for the ground state energy at $P=0$.
+The coupling constant $g$ was only introduced here as a marker in the power counting argument, hence we again set $g\equiv1$ for the remainder of the article.

 Roughly speaking, the terms in $T_{\Lambda, j}$ involve $j$ of each creation and annihilation operators and $2j-1$ resolvents of $H_0$.
 If we were not missing one resolvent, we could expect these operators to be bounded, but this defect should become less and less important for large $j$.
 We thus expect more and more regular behaviour as $j$ increases.
 Moreover, the numbers $E_{\Lambda, j}$ should diverge more slowly, or not at all, for larger $j$.
 Simply adding up the homogeneities of the different factors, we expect that

 when $v, \omega, \Omega$ are essentially homogeneous.
 Note that the exponent of $\Lambda$ is non-negative exactly if $n\leq n_*$, so there should be no more divergent contributions for $n>n_*$.